 The first four Honors classes (commonly referred to as “Great Books” seminars) are seminar-style classes and are team-taught by two professors.
-Typically, your professors will be from different disciplines.
-For instance, recent seminars have been taught by a professor from the Philosophy Department and another professor from the History Department, by an International Studies Department professor teamed with a Business School professor, by a French professor teamed with the Dean of the Master of Liberal Arts Program.
-This juxtaposition of diverse disciplines results in multiple perspectives on and interpretations of the books you will be reading.
-Classes are usually seminar-style, meaning that they are manageably small and encourage discussion between student and professors and between student and student.
-HNRS 3391, Community Service Project, and HNRS 4395, Contemporary Problems Seminar, are taught by a single professor.
-They, too, are conducted seminar-style and consequently encourage discussion.
+Typically your professors will be from different disciplines.
+For example, a professor from the Philosophy Department and another professor from the History Department recently shared teaching duties for a seminar.
+Other discipline combinations include an International Studies Department professor teamed with a Business School professor and a French professor teamed with the Dean of the Master of Liberal Arts Program.
+Diverse disciplines and multiple perspectives create a dynamic approach to the Great Books program.
+Students will learn to interpret texts critically with considerations from disparate viewpoints.

 Will I be able to do a semester abroad and still have time to take all the Honors courses?

 Yes.
-If you look at the sequence of seven courses as listed in question 3 above, you will notice that there is one semester for which no Honors courses are scheduled: the spring term of the third, or junior, year.
-This “off semester” is designed to create opportunity for Honors Program students to study abroad.
+If you look at the sequence of seven courses as listed in question three above, you will notice that there are no Honors courses scheduled in the spring term of the junior year.
+This semester off is designed to create the opportunity for Honors Program students to study abroad.

 It seems that the Honors Program is especially suited for liberal arts majors.
 Can science majors be in the Honors Program?

 All majors are equally welcome in the Honors Program, including persons majoring in biology, chemistry, environmental science and mathematics.
-In fact, this past year, 3 of the Honors graduates were science majors.
+Many Honors graduates are science majors.
 The program is strengthened immensely by the participation of majors in these areas.
-From the beginning a wide range of majors have graduated from the Honors Program at the University of St. Thomas.
+Students from a wide range of majors have graduated from the Honors Program at the University of St. Thomas.

 Will I have time outside the Honors courses for other academic and personal activities?

-Yes, you can still have a life outside of Honors!
-Though the standards of achievement in the Honors program are challenging, Honors students are not shackled to their books morning, noon, and night (ok, maybe a few days out of the semester we are, but, thanks in part to coffee, we survive!!).
-The point is that many Honors students still are able to successfully pursue Joint or Double Majors, participate in university sports, take an active role in campus activities and clubs, work full- or part-time, and just have fun.
+Yes.
+Students can still have a life outside of the Honors Program.
+Though the standards of achievement in the Honors Program are challenging, Honors students are not shackled to their books morning, noon and night (OK, maybe a few days out of the semester we are, but, thanks in part to caffeine, we survive!).
+Many Honors students are able to successfully pursue joint or double majors, participate in university sports, take an active role in campus activities and clubs, work and just have fun.
 Honors students are frequently leaders on campus.
-For example, last year's and the current year's President of the Student Government Association is a senior Honors student.
-The school newspaper's editor from two years ago was an Honors student.
-Last year, the president of Beta Beta Beta, the undergraduate biology honor society, was an Honors student.
-The year before, the president of Phi Sigma Tau, the undergraduate philosophy honor society, was also an Honors student.

-Additionally, there are a number of social events sponsored by the Honors Program itself, such as the Honors Picnic at the orientation for new freshmen, the annual Dionysian Festival, the Honors Christmas Party, Honors pizza and movie parties, and the like.
+Additionally, there are a number of social events sponsored by the Honors Program itself, such as the fall Honors cookout, the annual Dionysian Festival in the spring, the Honors Christmas Party, Honors pizza and movie parties and the like.

-Also, each year, several Honors students from the Junior class travel out of state to attend the annual conference of the National Collegiate Honors Council, held in cities such as Chicago, Atlanta, Washington, D.C., Salt Lake City, New Orleans and Orlando.
-This trip is paid for by the Honors Program.
+Each year, several Honors students from the junior class travel out of state to attend the annual conference of the National Collegiate Honors Council, held in cities such as Chicago, Denver, Washington, D.C., Salt Lake City, New Orleans and Boston.
+The Honors Program covers the cost of this trip.